-Faculteit der Natuurwetenschappen, Wiskunde en Informatica Katholieke Universiteit Nijmegen Nijmegen, The Netherlands
+Faculteit der Natuurwetenschappen, Wiskunde en Informatica Radboud Universiteit Nijmegen Nijmegen, The Netherlands

-These notes were prepared for a third-year course for physics and chemistry students at the Katholieke Universiteit Nijmegen.
-It was given for the first time in the Spring semester of 1991.
+These notes were initially prepared for a third-year course for physics and chemistry students at the Katholieke Universiteit Nijmegen (since September, 2004, known as Radboud Universiteit Nijmegen, officially translated to ungrammatical English as Radboud University Nijmegen).

+The course was given for the first time in the Spring semester of 1991.
 The author would like to thank the students who followed the course then for their cheerful forbearance under the sometimes chaotic appearance of successive installments and multiple versions of these notes.
+Since then these notes have undergone numerous revisions and expansions to the joy or dismay of later students.